manishemi/manishemi.github.io/_posts/2021-06-28-Reinforcement learning.md

 |:--:|
 | Figure 7: PG loss|

 As you can see in Figure 7 we use total reward(return) to compute the loss.
-If the agent gets a high reward then the paraments will change little because they perform well.
+If the agent gets a high reward then the paraments will change a little because they perform well.

 _**Gradient descent**_: